Should I Put My Investment Property in an LLC: Everything You Need to Know

 - Register the LLC in your state with the correct forms.

 - Transfer property titles to the LLC with a Quit Claim Deed.

 - Open a business account for your LLC.

 - Update current and future rental leases with the LLC as the owner and note where payments are to be deposited.

 Forming an LLC for Real Estate Investments

 Before LLCs were formed, corporations were used to get limited liability for an investor's property.
-The benefits to placing an investment property under an LLC's name are personal risk protection and tax advantages.
+The benefits of placing an investment property under an LLC's name are personal risk protection and tax advantages.

 Many investors don't feel that creating a company is truly beneficial when liability insurance can be quite affordable.
 However, those who only have insurance to lean on for protection from lawsuits and debts may be at risk.
-Currently, there seems to be an increased trend in real estate investors seeking to create an LLC to have the limited liability protection.
+Currently, there seems to be an increasing trend in real estate investors seeking to create an LLC to have limited liability protection.

 If you need help with LLCs and investment properties, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.